tullulah/vectrex-pseudo-python/ide/frontend/LSP_FRAMING.md

 \r\n
 <JSON payload bytes>

-Changes Implemented (2025-09-12)
+Changes Implemented (2025-09-13)
 ---------------------------------
-1. Rust (Tauri main) now parses headers and reads an exact byte length before emitting events.
+1. Electron main process now parses headers and reads an exact byte length before emitting events.
-2. Each complete JSON payload is emitted via the `lsp://message` event (string JSON).
+2. Each complete JSON payload is emitted via the `lsp://message` IPC channel (string JSON).
 3. Raw JSON also forwarded to `lsp://stdout` for debugging; stderr lines go to `lsp://stderr`.
 4. Frontend `lspClient` subscribes only to `lsp://message` for protocol handling; no heuristic line splitting.